What are the Fun Places to Visit in Nigeria in 2021?

 There is so much to say about this awesome place.
 For the lovers of history who would want to know ancestral stories accompanied by location evidence, Badagry is just the right place.
 The place tells the story of the slave trade in time of old, the type of unrealistic torment they had to go through and tourists get to visit places that stand as a reference of how the journey all went.

 • Spunky Guest House

 7. Olumo Rock, Abeokuta

 Olumo rock is 137 meters above sea level.
 While climbing, you’ll be privileged to catch the site of carvings, cowrie-studded statues and the ancient abode of priestesses of the mountain deity who lives in the huts on the rock.
 As the years proceeded and tourists keep rushing in, Olumo has been made more conducive with the provision of a heavy-duty glass escalator leading to the various levels of the rock with a perfectly constructed stairway also.

 8. Kainji Dam

 Kainji Dam is located across the Niger River in the Niger state of Northern Nigeria.
 It is one of the longest dams in the world and also the first one to be built in Nigeria.
-The dam serves as a source of electricity to people of Niger and water control of the Niger down to the Kaduna river.
+The dam serves as a source of electricity to the people of Niger and water control of the Niger down to the Kaduna River.